DOCS CANONICAL · GENERATED FROM REPO RELEASE v0.2.0-beta.1 SOURCE github.com/cubby-network/platform

 Conceptual recovery:

-NETOPS_EVIDENCE_CHAIN_RESET_BUNDLE_IDSenv var: list the bundle IDs where the verifier should tolerate aprev_sha256mismatch, and the chain verification treats them as explicit segment boundaries.
+• The safe play is always to fork a new segment rather than rewrite history.
+Cubby supports this via the NETOPS_EVIDENCE_CHAIN_RESET_BUNDLE_IDS env var: list the bundle IDs where the verifier should tolerate a prev_sha256 mismatch, and the chain verification treats them as explicit segment boundaries.

 Recovery steps:

-chain.tipunder the new key. - Post-mortem — every chain break deserves an investigation.
-Likely culprits: a test run that hit the same
+6. Post-mortem — every chain break deserves an investigation.
+Likely culprits: a test run that hit the same var/evidence/ dir, a backup-restore that didn't preserve chain.tip, a shared-secret signer that got rotated mid-chain without NETOPS_EVIDENCE_LEGACY_KEY_IDS being set.

 Things to never do